 Julia Ross secures employment, through a rather-noisy employment agency, with a wealthy widow, Mrs. Hughes, and goes to live at her house.
 Two days later, she awakens in a different house ...
 See full summary »

 This is called the first Soviet science fiction film because of its "futuristic" sets on Mars, although most of it takes place in Moscow.
 The movie is set at the beginning of the NEP (New ...
 See full summary »

 Clara plays wealthy Prudence Severin, whose reckless, profligate behavior causes nothing but headaches for her father.
 A detective (Lee Moran) is hired to protect Prudence from herself, but to no avail.

 Ottilie Van Zandt is forced to wed her cousin, despite her love for Richard Wayne, the gardener's son.
 Richard leaves, vowing to return a wealthy man and eligible suitor for her.
 He returns...
 See full summary »

-A Manhattan playboy falls for a mysterious European woman, whom he notices is an exact double for a famous socialite who disappeared at the turn of the century.
-At first he thinks it's just a coincidence, as the beautiful young woman he's romancing is much younger than the woman who vanished, who would be in her late 50s or early 60s by now.
-Soon, however, he begins to believe that maybe it's not such a coincidence after all.
+A Manhattan playboy falls in love with a mysterious European woman, whom he notices as an exact double for a famous socialite who disappeared at the turn of the century.
+At first, he thinks it's just pure coincidence, as the beautiful young woman he's currently romancing is much younger than the woman who vanished years before, but soon, he begins to believe that maybe it's not such a coincidence after all.
 Written by

 Was this review helpful to you?